 What is a degree program?
 A degree program is a formalized plan that enables you to graduate with a degree in your major.
 It means that you will be allowed to take upper division courses and that the department will not add to or take away courses from your plan.
 (Education majors are an exception because some of the requirements are controlled by the Missouri Department of Education.)
 Each academic program has different criteria for admission.
 All students must be admitted to a degree program by the time 75 semester hours have been earned to continue studies at Missouri State University.

 What does being admitted to a degree program mean?
 Being admitted to your degree program means that you have completed your basic required courses (GEP 101/UHC 110, CIS/CSC 101 or CSC 111, COM 115, ENG 110, MTH 135 or higher, and KIN 100), met any specific departmental admission criteria for your major (which can be found in the catalog), and have obtained the necessary releases.
 This step takes action on your part-it won't happen automatically.
 Discuss this with your advisor to decide when it is appropriate for you to start this process.
 If you are not admitted into a degree program by the time you complete 75 credit hours your record will be encumbered, and you may not be allowed to register.

 Satisfactory completion of the requirements listed in the program assures your eligibility for graduation.
 Any exceptions to the stated degree program requirements must be approved in writing by the academic department head and received in the Degree Check Office.
-For more information see Degree Program, Admission to at this link:
+For more information see Degree Program at this link: